 How can you help?
 The Iowa International Center is in need of volunteers who are willing to teach, tutor, and support our ELL classes.
 Contact Elyse Pate regarding interest: email@example.com, or 515-282-8269 x14.

-Accessible ELL Programs to refugees and immigrants in our community through donations given to our Ray Sustainability Initiative for Multilingual Services, a endowment to maintain and grow educational opportunities and access to multilingual resources for new Iowans, with the vision of former Governor Ray.
+Accessible ELL Programs to refugees and immigrants in our community are possible through donations given to our Ray Sustainability Initiative for Multilingual Services, a endowment to maintain and grow educational opportunities and access to multilingual resources for new Iowans, with the vision of former Governor Ray.

 Give in the spirit of the Ray Resource Initiative to support the Iowa International Center and